 The resort is a great choice for anyone who wants an active vacation enjoying the many organized outdoor activities offered including guided wilderness walks, bike tours, snowshoeing, stargazing and more.
 There’s also Banff Upper Hot Springs and the Banff Gondola nearby and many beautiful day trip locations such as Lake Louise and the Columbia Icefields.

 My husband and I stayed at the Fairmont Banff Springs for a few nights more than 25 years ago and I fell in love with the hotel, Banff Village and the elk that wandered the streets.
-We haven’t been back since but Alberta is on our travel wish list for the next couple of years so I’m hoping to include another stay at the hotel then.
+We returned to Banff Springs with our younger daughter this past summer on a Calgary to Jasper road trip and it was every bit as lovely as I remembered!

 13. Fairmont Chateau Lake Louise

-If you’re visiting during the summer season then be sure to hike the relatively easy Lake Agnes Tea House Trail to enjoy the breathtaking views of Lake Louise and a snack break at the charming Lake Agnes Tea House.
+A highlight of a typical visit during the summer season is a hike of the Lake Agnes Tea House Trail to enjoy the breathtaking views of Lake Louise and a snack break at the charming Lake Agnes Tea House.
+We were satisfied with hiking the trail around the lake and a visit of Moraine Lake which were both enjoyable even in less than ideal weather conditions.

 14. Fairmont Empress